KohlbacherLab/CLAUDIO/README.md

 ## Contributors
-Restraints3DHandler is developed in the Kohlbacher Lab, Tuebingen University
+CLAUDIO is developed in the Kohlbacher Lab, Tuebingen University

 Alexander Röhl
 Hadeer Elhabashy